sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 Sourcegraph's background permissions syncing is a 2-way sync that combines data from both types of sync for each configured code host to populate the database tables Sourcegraph uses as its source-of-truth for what repositories a user has access to:

-- A *user-centric* permissions sync that updates the complete list of repositories a user has access to, from the user's view.
+- **User-centric permissions syncs** update the complete list of repositories a user has access to, from the user's view.
 This typically uses authentication associated with the user where available.
-- A *repository-centric* permissions sync that updates the complete list of all users that have access to a repository, from the repository's view.
+- **Repository-centric permissions syncs** update the complete list of all users that have access to a repository, from the repository's view.
 This may require elevated permissions to request from a code host.

 Both types of sync happen [repeatedly and continuously based on a variety of events and criteria](#permissions-sync-scheduling).